mitchcapper/httrack/README.md

 ### For Windows
 For Windows you want to not clone this repo but rather: https://github.com/mitchcapper/httrack-windows it will pull this repo in.
 You can then option the solution file in VS (tested with 2022) and it should hopefully compile (needs v143 build tools for C++).

 Alternatively you can compile using MinGW/msys tools.
+Note it currently sets to v143 build tools and Win10 as the minimums.
+If you need to run on older systems likely adjusting those down would not cause issues.